kurstave/portfolio/README.txt

-This is a personal portfolio site.
+This is a personal site.

 Link: https://kurstave.github.io/portfolio/

-(gonna be honest, new to this stuff, it being a mix of html and js in ONE FILE isn't a good idea)